git-no/jekyll-breadcrumbs/README.md

   breadcrumb: Legal
   ---
   ```
-* Integrate the .scss file or create your own CSS stylesheet to format the breadcrumbs.
 * Integrate your icon as SVG or as Image.
 This example works with SVG simular with the *_include/icon-github.html* and *_include/icon-github.svg*.
 Change the line in nav-breadcrumbs.html